syncfusion/blazor-docs/src/charts/chart/chart-print.md

 ## Print

-The rendered chart can be printed directly from the browser by calling the public method [`Print`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ContextMenuItemClicked).
+Rendered chart can be printed directly from the browser by calling [`Print`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Print) method.
-You can pass array of ID of elements or element to this method.
+You can pass array of elements ID or element to this method.
 By default it take element of the chart.

 {% aspTab template="chart/getting-started/print", sourceFiles="print.razor" %}